Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

                 location: we will need, at least, data on pattern of movements to provide some Bin Ladin.
 He chose the target and location of the attack, selected the suicide
 ```
+- _(Third Version)_ Instead of using the command "cd", we move into the "chapter-7.txt" file by using the command line "* / * / * /chapter-7.txt".
+Using " * (Asterisk) " is helpful because it saves time.
+First, type command "grep -h", type the text inside "chapter-6.txt", and lastly "* / * / * /chapter-6.txt".
+The result will be same as the first and second version.
 ```
 [cs15lfa22df@ieng6-201]:~:336$ grep -h California */*/*/chapter-6.txt
             One of the 16, Raed Hijazi, had been born in California to Palestinian parents; after